Tamino (musician)

-Tamino-Amir Moharam Fouad (born 24 October 1996), known mononymously as Tamino, is a Belgian-Egyptian singer, musician and model.
+Tamino-Amir Tarek Moharam Fouad (born 24 October 1996), known mononymously as Tamino, is a Belgian-Egyptian singer, musician and model.
 He is the grandson of Egyptian singer and movie star Muharram Fouad.

 Early life

 Tamino-Amir Moharam Fouad was born on 24 October 1996 in Mortsel, Antwerp, Belgium, to a Belgian (Flemish) mother and Egyptian father.
 His parents met in the 1990s in Guinea, where his mother was living as an anthropology student.
-The couple settled in Belgium, where his mother gave birth to him and his brother Rami.
-His parents split when he was a child and his father returned to Egypt.
+The couple settled in Belgium, where his mother gave birth to him and his brother Ramy.
+His parents split when he was 3 years old and his father returned to Egypt.
 Tamino was raised by his mother and Belgian grandparents.

 His paternal grandfather was the famous Egyptian singer Muharram Fouad.
-Tamino played the piano as a child, and was musically influenced by his mother, who introduced him to artists such as The Beatles, Satie, Chopin, as well as the Arabic music she got to know through his father.
+Tamino played the piano as a child, and was musically influenced by his mother, who introduced him to artists such as The Beatles, Erik Satie, Frédéric Chopin, as well as the Arabic music he got to know through his father.

 Career

-Before commercial success, at age 17 Tamino trained vocally at the Amsterdam Royal Conservatory.
+Before reaching commercial success, at age 17 Tamino trained vocally at the Amsterdam Conservatory.

 In November 2016, Tamino was invited by Belgian band Het Zesde Metaal to play a Radio 1 session.
 His first single, Habibi, made an impression and he was immediately picked up by Radio 1.